hashimati/Service-Requests-Offers-Microservices/README.md

 }
 ```
-To handle User CRUD will define UserRepository interface.
+To handle User CRUD, we will define UserRepository interface.
 The UserRepsoitory should extend CrudRepository interface and annotated with @JdbcRepository annotation.
-Because the service is connected to MySQL instance, will pass Dialect.MYSQL into dilect attribute of the @JdbcRepository
+Because the service is connected to MySQL instance, we will pass Dialect.MYSQL into dilect attribute of the @JdbcRepository
 ```
 src\main\java\io\hashimati\usersservices\repository\UserRepository.java
 ```